Thursday, July 8, 2021

 • And — Can you tell the mechanism of this rhythm?

-• P.S. — How many of the 8 PEARLS that I list below were you aware of?
+• P.S. — How many of the PEARLS listed were new to you?

 Figure-1: How would you interpret this ECG?
 (See text).